History of Tulsi Gabbard in Timeline

 In October 2020, Tulsi Gabbard and Representative Matt Gaetz introduced a bill calling for the U.S. to drop criminal charges against Edward Snowden.
 She also introduced a similar bill with Representative Thomas Massie advocating for Julian Assange's release from prison in the United Kingdom.

-In November 2020, Jennifer Smith was reinstated, after Tulsi Gabbard continued to support her.
+In November 2020, Jennifer Smith was reinstated in her position, after Tulsi Gabbard's advocacy.

-In 2020, Tulsi Gabbard and Republican U.S. representative Markwayne Mullin introduced a bill titled the "Protect Women's Sports Act" that would seek to define Title IX protections on the basis of an individual's biological sex, leading to condemnation from LGBTQ organizations.
+In 2020, Tulsi Gabbard and Republican U.S. representative Markwayne Mullin introduced a bill titled the "Protect Women's Sports Act" that would seek to define Title IX protections on the basis of an individual's biological sex.

 2020: Transferred to U.S. Army Reserve